OBDS-Training/OBDS_Open_Workshop_Materials/1_Conda/01_Mamba_intro_CCB.md

 Software Management with Mamba and Conda
 =========================================

-This workshop material was created by *Sebastian Luna Valero* & *Charlie George*
+This workshop material was created by *Sebastian Luna Valero*, *Charlie George* and *Lena Morrill Gavarró*

 For more help using Mamba please see: